HimanshuGoel/backend-learnings-deprecated/docs/node-js.md

     ```

 31. We should group our folder based on feature not types.
 It can also contains `config` and `utils` folder.

+32. To debug the code we can use `util.inspect(object, showHidden=false, depth=2, colorize=true);` method.
+It returns a string representation of an object.